VA pathologist set to change manslaughter plea

 FAYETTEVILLE -- The former veterans hospital pathologist charged with involuntary manslaughter in three patient deaths is expected to change his plea Thursday, court records show.

-Robert Morris Levy, 53, missed the diagnosis with fatal results in three cases, according to his Aug.
-16 indictment.
-Levy plead not guilty to the charges.
+The DWI charge was later dismissed because police tests also found no alcohol.
+Still, the VA suspended Levy after his arrest.
+The system fired him the next month during the investigation that discovered drug purchases and later led to the indictment.

+Pathologists from other hospitals found 30 missed diagnoses posing serious health risks to patients, according to results released May 31, 2019, by the health care system.
+The fatal missed diagnoses are cited in the indictment.
+Overall, pathologists found 3,029 errors out of 33,902 cases, but most patients didn't suffer long-term ill effects, according to the review.
+Levy's job paid $225,000 a year, according to his indictment.

 Notice that his scheduled Sept.
-8 jury trial is canceled and that a change-of-plea hearing is set appeared on his case calendar Monday.
+8 jury trial in U.S. District Court in Fayetteville is canceled and a change-of-plea hearing is set appeared on the court's calendar Monday.
 The hearing is to take place by video conference at 2:30 p.m.
-Thursday.
+Thursday with U.S. District Judge Timothy L. Brooks presiding.

-Calls to the U.S. attorney's office, Levy's defense attorney nor the Veterans Health Care System of the Ozarks were immediately returned.
+Calls to the U.S. Attorney for the Western District of Arkansas and Levy's defense attorney weren't returned Monday afternoon.
+The Ozarks System deferred all comment to the U.S. Attorney's office.

-Levy worked while impaired, the federal indictment says.
-He also was indicted on 12 counts each of wire fraud and mail fraud and four counts of giving false statements in an effort to conceal his substance abuse.
+Levy worked while impaired despite being monitored by blood and urine tests for alcohol abuse, a federal indictment says.
+He also was indicted on 12 counts each of wire fraud and mail fraud and four counts of giving false statements to conceal his substance abuse.

-Administrators at the Veterans Health Care System of the Ozarks first confirmed Levy's alcohol abuse after he was reported intoxicated while assisting in an ultrasound-guided taking of a sample from a patient's liver on March 22, 2016, according to previous testimony at Levy's bond hearing Sept.
-25.
+Levy was being monitored for alcohol abuse after administrators at the Veterans Health Care System of the Ozarks received a report he was intoxicated while assisting in an ultrasound-guided taking of a sample from a patient's liver.
+That report was March 22, 2016, according to court records.
+He wasn't arrested at that time.

-A blood test at the time showed Levy's blood alcohol level at more than 0.39.
+A blood test at the time of that 2016 complaint showed Levy's blood alcohol level at more than 0.39.
 Levy's role at the health care system was to examine test results of tissue samples to determine illnesses, if any.

 "For a normal human being, a 0.396 would be comatose level," special agent Kris Raper of the Office of Inspector General for the Department of Veterans Affairs testified at the September hearing.